 Average one-way commute times among workers 16+ working outside the home.
-Includes areas in adjoining states.
+Note: 2020 data are not available due to COVID-related disruptions.
 Source: American Community Survey 1-Year Estimates (Table S0801) (11)

-The proximity of housing to work and other necessities closely links to traffic congestion, commute times, and the demand for mobility options.
+Figure 12.
+The Share of Workers Commuting 30 Minutes or More Increased in Every Tennessee Metro Area Between 2010 and 2023 commute times, and the demand for mobility options.
 There are more drivers on Tennessee roads that ever before, and congestion in some areas is worse than others.
 The reasons vary-including population trends and factors like increased tourism and entertainment travel.
 (103) (104) (105) Among the population trends is a migration of Tennesseans out of urban job centers where housing prices tend to be higher (discussed later).
 To the extent that workers live further from their jobs, driving can increase in the absence of other mobility alternatives.
 These trends can become self-reinforcing when more traffic boosts demand for wider highways, which may temporarily reduce travel times but often create more traffic in the long run by facilitating growth further from employment centers.
 (106) (107)